likithy/S190-Interest-Competency-Check/README.md

 Verify the checkout journey by adding any product to the cart. *

-Installing Required :
+Pre-requisities:
 Eclipse
-TestNG from eclipse market place
+Maven
+Chrome
+ChromeDriver(if broswer updates)

 Description:

-Selenium 3.141 is used to automate the test cases.
+The framework is designed using page object model.
+Excel sheets are used considering the number of test cases.Selenium 3.141 is used to automate the test cases.
 Chromium driver is used for the browser.

 Execution:

 The project can be executed by running the Test class as TestNG suite under the Tests package.